William Devonshire Saull

-William Devonshire Saull (21 April 1783 – 26 April 1855) was an English businessman, known now for his activities as geologist, antiquary and museum-keeper, philanthropist and supporter of radical causes.
+William Devonshire Saull (21 April 1783 – 26 April 1855) was an English wine merchant, who ploughed his profits into radical and socialist causes.
+A freethinker, he ran a fossil- and antiquities-based museum of evolution in London from 1831 to 1855, specifically for the working classes.

 Life

 Saull was born at Byfield, Northamptonshire on 21 April 1783, the son of William Saul and Elizabeth Devonshire.
 He married Elizabeth Weedon in 1808.
 He was a wine merchant of the firm of Saull & Saddington.
 He was in business at 19 Aldersgate Street, London, and then moved a few doors to 15 Aldersgate Street which also was his residence, around 1830.

 Collector

 Saull accumulated at 15 Aldersgate Street a large geological collection, together with some antiquities, mostly from London.
 It was described by John Timbs in 1855: